clem9669/wordlists/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

+Thanks to everyone in the password cracking scene for inspiration and lists ! 💪

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.